- Oops!Something went wrong.Please try again later.

-Robbins Geller Rudman & Dowd LLP is one of the world’s leading law firms representing investors in securities litigation.
+Robbins Geller Rudman & Dowd LLP is one of the world’s leading law firms representing investors in securities class action litigation.
 With 200 lawyers in 9 offices, Robbins Geller has obtained many of the largest securities class action recoveries in history.
-For six consecutive years, ISS Securities Class Action Services has ranked the Firm in its annual SCAS Top 50 Report as one of the top law firms in the world in both amount recovered for shareholders and total number of class action settlements.
+ISS Securities Class Action Services has ranked Robbins Geller as one of the top law firms in the world in both amount recovered and total number of class action settlements for shareholders every year since 2010.
+The SCAS 2020 Top 50 Report ranked Robbins Geller first for recovering $1.6 billion for investors last year, more than double the amount recovered by any other plaintiffs’ firm.
 Robbins Geller attorneys have helped shape the securities laws and have recovered tens of billions of dollars on behalf of aggrieved victims.
 Beyond securing financial recoveries for defrauded investors, Robbins Geller also specializes in implementing corporate governance reforms, helping to improve the financial markets for investors worldwide.
-Robbins Geller attorneys are consistently recognized by courts, professional organizations and the media as leading lawyers in the industry.
+Robbins Geller attorneys are consistently recognized by courts, professional organizations, and the media as leading lawyers in the industry.
 Please visit http://www.rgrdlaw.com for more information.